This information explains your spinal cord stimulator (SCS), including how it works and how it’s placed.

 Your surgery will take 1 to 3 hours.

 After your surgery, you will be taken to the recovery room.
-In the recovery room, your doctor will program your SCS to give you pain relief.
+Your doctor will program your SCS to give you pain relief.
 Instead of pain, you may feel tingling.
 Your nurse will teach you how to adjust the strength and settings of your SCS using the remote.

 You will have your SCS in place for as long as you need it to help you manage your pain.

 Your SCS may set off metal detectors.
-You will get a card that says you have an implanted device.
+You will get an identification (ID) card that says you have an implanted device.
 You must carry this card with you at all times while you have your SCS in place.
 You will get this card in the hospital or it will be sent to you a few weeks after your surgery.

 What to expect after surgery